gurudublog/gurudublog.github.io/_notes/Personal Finance/FIRE.md

 date : 25-02-2022
 ---

-I learnt this concept from https://www.reddit.com/r/FIREIndia/
+I learnt this concept from [FIREIndia Reddit](https://www.reddit.com/r/FIREIndia/)

 Below is how would I summarize what I learnt about this concept